AchintyaVatsraj/magician/README.md

 next we just check if our netcat setup is running and if everything is ready , we start to upload this file on http://magician:8081

-immediatly after uploading (assuming inside shell.png you correct tryhackme tun0 IP is mentioned) you'll see a shell pop up on your system!
+immediatly after uploading (assuming inside shell.png your correct tryhackme tun0 IP is mentioned) you'll see a shell pop up on your system!

 CONGRATULATIONS! 🥳